-My name is Dana Harrison and I have been the school counselor at Osceola since ’97.
-I am a National Board Certified Counselor who is honored to work with your children.
-I am a team player, working with parents and staff, to help each child find success in their world through healthy choices, positive attitudes and character development.
+My name is Dana Ulsamer- Harrison and I have been the school counselor at Osceola since ’97.
+I am a Certified School Counselor who is honored to work with your children.
+I am a team player, working with parents and staff, to help each child find success in their world through positive attitudes, growth mindsets, healthy choices, and character development.

 What does the guidance counselor do?

 - Sees individual students in distress or in crisis, with follow-up as needed

 - Conducts guidance groups and “lunch bunches” for children with particular needs (social skills, anger, family changes..)

 - Teaches monthly k-5 class guidance lessons on life skills, our district character counts initiative, and various topics including topics such as bullying, understanding feelings, and social skills.